andreaclemente96/AndreaClementeUrena/index.md

         <span class="lang-en">
           My PhD thesis focuses on developing a <strong>high-throughput plant phenotyping</strong> system using autonomous robotics, <strong>3D computer vision</strong>, and <strong>hyperspectral imaging</strong>.
 I work with <strong>RGB and hyperspectral data</strong> to train AI models for 3D reconstruction, plant structure segmentation, and stress detection.
           <br><br>
           I actively collaborate with the <strong>Centre for Automation and Robotics (CAR, CSIC-UPM)</strong> and the tech company <strong>INYCOM</strong>, within the framework of the <strong>MOMENTUM MMT24-PTI AGROFOR</strong> predoctoral contract.
-The project is part of the future <strong>PTI AGRO4FOOD</strong> scientific-technical service.
           <br><br>
           In 2025, I participated in the summer school on artificial intelligence organized by <strong>AIHUB-CSIC</strong> in Zaragoza, where I presented the poster titled <em>“AI and 3D Hyperspectral Vision for High-Throughput Phenotyping”</em>.
         </span>